-Finally, it is because of cultural ignorance.
-Yes, I said it— it’s because Americans are ignorant.
-I mean ignorant as in they simply don’t know what is going on outside their own borders, not that they are dumb.
-I mean, I don’t blame them, really.
-When you are told the world is scary, why would you want to care about it?
+Finally, it’s because of cultural ignorance.
+Yes, I said it—Americans are ignorant.
+Ignorant as in they simply don’t know what is going on outside their own borders, not that they’re dumb.
+I don’t blame them, really.
+When you’re told the world is scary, why would you want to care about it?
 Why would you want to go to places where they supposedly want to kill you?

 So Americans don’t put an emphasis on learning about the world.
 We don’t take languages, we avoid overseas programs, and we don’t talk about our world in schools.
-Our schools teach one foreign language: Spanish, and that is only because we have a large Spanish-speaking population in the country, not because we want to go to Spain.
+Our schools teach one foreign language: Spanish, and that’s only because there’s a large Spanish-speaking population in the country, not because we want to go to Spain—or Mexico right next door.
 The media doesn’t focus on the world unless it relates to something bad, and our politicians encourage us to erect walls, not break down barriers.

 Americans don’t travel because of culture, not location.
 Sure, it’s not universal.
 There are plenty of Americans out there exploring the world and breaking down cultural barriers.
-They come back and dispel myths and encourage the world to get involved.
-But even in the more liberal places in America, you see this attitude that America is the world’s only safe country and that most of the world is pretty scary.
+They come back, dispel myths, and encourage their friends to become more aware of the world.
+But even in the more liberal places in America, you see the attitude that America is the world’s only safe country and that most of the world is pretty scary.
 Americans have an image of the world that is totally divorced from reality.

 The sad irony is that we created the world we are so afraid of.
 America’s push for a globalized world brought many players onto the stage.
-It helped the Chinese dragon emerge from its cage, brought India in the game, helped Brazil, and tore down communism.
-Now, we look at the world terrified that we no longer understand it or our place in it.
+It helped the Chinese dragon emerge from its cage, brought India into the game, helped Brazil’s economy grow, and tore down communism.
+Now, we look at the world and are terrified that we no longer understand it or our place in it.
 Instead of trying to learn more, we erect barriers and bury our heads in the sand.